ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Experiments

 Each dataset contains at most 2000 samples as per model design and due to memory limitations.
 The study covers 34 real datasets, selected based on their clustering feasibility, defined as ARI $\geq 0.4$ achieved by at least one of the methods.
 Additionally, 20 synthetic datasets of each type were generated from the same prior as in the pre-training phase, but with a different random seed to ensure a fair comparison.
 Detailed statistics of the datasets, such as the number of numerical and categorical features, are provided in Appendix~\ref{appendix:statistics}.

 \textbf{Baselines:} We compare \our{} against a wide spectrum of state-of-the-art clustering methods used for tabular data.
-It includes $k$-means (KM), Gaussian Mixture Model (GMM), and deep-learning methods based on autoencoder (AE) architectures, including DEC~\cite{xie2016unsuperviseddeepembeddingclustering}, IDEC~\cite{guo_improved_2017}, and G-CEALS~\cite{rabbani2025deep}.
-We additionally consider also $k$-means and GMM applied in the autoencoder latent space (respectively referred to as AE-KM and AE-GMM) to compare the clustering quality of our representation against the one obtained from the autoencoder.
+It includes $k$-means (KM), Gaussian Mixture Model (GMM), and deep-learning methods based on autoencoder (AE) architectures, including DEC~\cite{xie2016unsuperviseddeepembeddingclustering}, IDEC~\cite{guo_improved_2017}, IDC~\cite{idc}, and G-CEALS~\cite{rabbani2025deep}.
+We additionally consider $k$-means and GMM performed in the autoencoder latent space (respectively referred to as AE-KM and AE-GMM), along with $k$-means applied to representations obtained from TabPFN-Unsupervised~\cite{hollmann2025accurate} (TabPFN) and SCARF~\cite{scarf}, to assess the clustering quality of different feature representations.

 For AE-based baselines, we employ the standard configuration used in the prior literature, i.e., an architecture comprising of hidden layers with sizes [500, 500, 2000].
 We used the latent dimension of 20, which we verified experimentally as the best value.
 Further details on the hyperparameters and code repositories for the baselines are provided in Appendix \ref{appendix:baselines}.